emberjs/rfcs/text/0000-router-service.md

  - codifying and expanding the supported public API for the `transition` object that is currently passed to `Route` hooks.

+ - introducing the concept of dynamically-scoped routing info.

 These topics are closely related because they share a unified `RouteInfo` type, which will be described in detail.

 # Motivation